managerclaire/text-adventure-tut/README.md

 Overview
 -------
-This project was developed off of Philip Johnson's text-adventure-tut.s.
+This project was developed off of Philip Johnson's text-adventure-tut.

 Tutorial
 --------